wasamasa/shackle/README.rst

 This package is heavily inspired by `popwin
 <https://github.com/m2ym/popwin-el>`_ and was hacked together after
-discovering it being hard to debug, creating overly many idle timers and exposing rather baffling bugs.  ``shackle`` being intentionally simpler and easier to understand is considered a debugging-friendly feature, not a bug.
+discovering it being hard to debug, creating overly many timers and exposing rather baffling bugs.  ``shackle`` being intentionally simpler and easier to understand is considered a debugging-friendly feature, not a bug.
 However if you prefer less rough edges, a sensible default configuration and having more options for